volibuilder/web_tags_html/README.md

-This is a simple WEBSITE project in HTML, describing the functions of HTML tags and using these tags for page navigability.
+This is a simple WEBSITE project in HTML, which provides an overview of the structure of an HTML page.